bhdoggett/ben-doggett-music/README.md

 # Music Artist Portfolio

-A modern website for showcasing worship music releases with interactive features for listeners and musicians.
+A modern website for showcasing Ben Doggett's releases with interactive features for listeners and musicians.

 ## Purpose